patterns-app/patterns-devkit/README.md

   complex pipelines down to the byte, and configure how active snapflow is in discarding stale and obsolete data.

-- **Portability** — With modular and testable snaps, developing consistent data operations across different database engines and storage systems is safe and efficient.
+- **Portability** — With modular and testable functions, developing consistent data operations across different database engines and storage systems is safe and efficient.
   Snapflow supports any major database vendor (postgres, mysql, snowflake, bigquery, redshift), file system (local, S3, etc), as well as any data format, whether it's csv, json, or apache arrow.

-- **Testability** — Snaps provide explicit test inputs and the expected output under various data scenarios — a **data ETL unit test**, bringing the rigor and reliability of software to the world of data.
+- **Testability** — Functions provide explicit test inputs and the expected output under various data scenarios — a **data ETL unit test**, bringing the rigor and reliability of software to the world of data.

-- **Zero cost abstractions and high performance** — Snapflow snap operations and immutability guarantees can be compiled down at execution time for high performance.
+- **Zero cost abstractions and high performance** — Snapflow function operations and immutability guarantees can be compiled down at execution time for high performance.
 Deterministic state and immutable records give snapflow leverage in optimizing performance.
 This means developers and analysts can work with clean mental models and strong guarantees while also getting superior